TobiasGlaubach/pyandoc/README.md

 Given here is a brief overview.
 See the ipython notebooks within the `examples` folder within this repository for more detailed usage examples.

-### Document Builders
+## Document Builder

-The `FlowDoc` class from `pydocmaker` is the basic building element for making a report.
-Here each element will just be appended to the end of the document.
+The `DocBuilder` class from `pydocmaker` is the basic building element for making a report.
+Here each element will be appended to the end of the document if no `index` or `chapter` is given.
+Alternatively the chapter to which to append a document part can be specified by `chapter='xxx'`.
+Furthermore you can also specify the index position (after which part of the document to insert) by adding `index=i` where `i` is `int`.
 You can use the object like a list.

-The `SectionedDoc` class `pydocmaker` acts much the same as `FlowDoc`, but here you can build each chapter individually by accessing the individual chapters like a dict within the `SectionedDoc` object.

-### Document Parts and Schema for them
+## Document Parts and Schema for them

 The basic building blocks for a document are called `document parts` and are always either of type `dict` or type `str` (A string will automatically parsed as a text dict element).

 Each document part has a `typ` field which states the type of document part and a `children` field, which can be either `string` or `list`.
 This way hirachical documents can be build if needed.

-The available `document-parts` are:
+The `document-parts` are:
 - `text`: holds text as string (`children`) which will inserted directly as raw text
 - `markdown`: holds text as string (`children`) which will be rendered by markdown markup language before parsing into the documents
 - `image`: holds all needed information to render an image in a report.
 The image data is saved as a string in base64 encoded format in the `imageblob` field.
 A `caption` (str) can be given which will be inserted below the image.
 The filename is given by the `children` field.
 The relative width can be given by the `width` field (float).